 Lord Vishnu is known as the guardian god because he protects the Earth.
 He also came to Earth in many forms or avatars for different roles to sustain the creation.
 Goddess Lakshmi (Goddess of wealth and Goddess of fortune) is his consort.
 Vishnu has four arms and light blue skin.
 His hands hold a lotus, a club (gada), a conch (shankha), and a disc (chakra).

 Lord Vishnu Facts

 The mundane incarnation of Vishnu includes many avatars: ten avatars, including Matsyavatara (fish), Koorma (turtle), Varaha (wild boar), Narasimha (the lion), Vamana (dwarf), Parasurama (angry person), Lord Rama (human of the Ramayana), Lord Balarama (brother of Krishna), and Lord Krishna (divine diplomat and statesman).
 Regarding the 10th incarnation, holy books have mentioned ‘Kalki avatar’ will come to earth as the savior of the human’s deeds at end of Kali Yuga.

 Some sources consider Buddha to be one of Vishnu’s avatars.
-This belief is a recent addition from the time when the concept of Dashavatara was already being developed.
+This belief is a recent addition from when the concept of Dashavatara was already being developed.
 Bishnu is considered the savior who often takes a human form from time to time to save human life from evil entities.

 On one of the backhands, he holds the shell of a white snail, or shankha, which transmits the primordial sound of Om, and on the other, the disc, or chakra – a reminder of the cycle of time – which also deadens the weapon he uses against blasphemy.
 The other hand holds the lotus, which means noble existence, and the mace, which denotes punishment for indiscipline.